We provide transport for children aged 4 – 16 , living in Denbighshire, who attend:

 We also provide transport for learners aged 16 and over who live more than three miles from their nearest suitable school or college, and who are under 19 at the start of the school year (September).

-The nearest suitable school is the nearest school to the child’s home that:
+For Statutory Education the nearest suitable school is the nearest school to the child’s home that:

 - provides education for the relevant age of a pupil